Copyright by Jacqueline Peppard, all rights reserved.

 Salt and coarse ground black pepper, to taste

 Like what you see?
-The full recipe is only available for my subscribers.
-Sign up and then request the full recipe at email@example.com.
-Once your free membership is confirmed, the recipe will be on its way.
-By signing up you never miss out on exclusive recipes delivered directly to your email box, or private Q&A’s, giveaways, blog post notices, and more!
+The full recipe is now only available in my New Era Healthy Eating Cookbook.
+Here is the link to check out the cookbook.
+If you had been an early subscriber, you would have received this recipe long ago when I was first developing it.
+Sign up and then you never miss out on exclusive recipes delivered directly to your email box, or private Q&A’s, giveaways, blog post notices, and more!
+There is no cost to join.

 Most likely many of you are viewing peeled and boiled vegetables, including beer to boot, as heretical in relation to modern day healthy eating practices.
 However, our ancient ancestors understood the wisdom of these food preparation practices which have been lost to our modern world.
 Beer making, peeling, and boiling the vegetables does destroy many of the plant nutrients, however these preparation processes do provide the benefit of enhancing the bioavailability of the remaining nutrients.
 While raw vegetables definitely contain more nutrients, our bodies cannot process them, so many are lost and passed through our systems unused.
 Plants contain anti-nutrients that act as protective mechanisms against the animal world in the form of phytic acid, oxalates, tannins, trypsin inhibitors, enzyme inhibitors, lectins (hemagglutinins), protease inhibitors, gluten, alpha-amylase inhibitors and alkylresorcinols.
 These anti-nutrients prevent the uptake of vitamins and minerals, and inhibit the function of our organs, especially the thyroid.